umamaheshmadala/sync_warp/EPIC_2_Authentication.md

 ---

-## Story 2.2: User Onboarding Flow 🟢 READY (Next Up)
+## Story 2.2: User Onboarding Flow 🟢 DONE
-**What you'll see**: New users complete their profile after signing up.
+**What you can see**: New users complete their profile with Indian cities and interests after signing up.

 **User Experience**:
-- As a new user, I want to add my name and basic info after signup
-- As a new user, I want to set my location preferences
-- As a new user, I want to choose my interests/categories
-- As a new user, I want to be taken to the dashboard when finished

-**What needs to be built**:
-- [ ] Multi-step onboarding form (3 steps)
-- [ ] Step 1: Basic info (name, phone)
-- [ ] Step 2: Location selection
-- [ ] Step 3: Interest categories selection
-- [ ] Progress indicator showing current step
-- [ ] Save profile data to database
-- [ ] Smooth transition to dashboard

-**Files to Create/Modify**:
-- `Onboarding.tsx` - Multi-step onboarding component
-- `OnboardingStep1.tsx` - Basic info form
-- `OnboardingStep2.tsx` - Location selection
-- `OnboardingStep3.tsx` - Interest categories
-- Update user profile creation in database

-**Testing Required**:
-- [ ] Test each onboarding step individually
-- [ ] Test navigation between steps
-- [ ] Test data saving at each step
-- [ ] Test completion and redirect to dashboard
-- [ ] Test mobile responsiveness

-**Time Estimate**: 3-4 days
-**Dependencies**: ✅ Story 2.1 is COMPLETE - Ready to start!
+- As a new user, I can add my name and phone number after signup
+- As a new user, I can select my city from 100+ Indian cities (Tier 1/2/3)
+- As a new user, I can choose my interests and notification preferences
+- As a new user, I am taken to the dashboard when finished with success confirmation

+**What was completed**:
+- ✅ Multi-step onboarding form (3 steps with progress indicator)
+- ✅ Step 1: Basic info (name, phone) with validation
+- ✅ Step 2: Location selection with Indian cities database integration
+- ✅ Step 3: Interest categories selection with notification preferences
+- ✅ Progress indicator showing current step with navigation
+- ✅ Save profile data to Supabase database with error handling
+- ✅ Smooth transition to dashboard via completion screen
+- ✅ Indian Cities Integration: 100+ cities organized by Tier 1/2/3
+- ✅ Real-time city search with debounced API calls
+- ✅ Enhanced error handling and retry functionality
+- ✅ Mobile-responsive design with intuitive UI

+**Files Created/Modified**:
+- ✅ `OnboardingFlow.tsx` - Main onboarding container with state management
+- ✅ `Step1BasicInfo.tsx` - Basic info form with validation
+- ✅ `Step2Location.tsx` - Location selection with Indian cities integration
+- ✅ `Step3Interests.tsx` - Interest categories and notifications
+- ✅ `CompletionScreen.tsx` - Success screen with dashboard redirect
+- ✅ `ProgressIndicator.tsx` - Step navigation and progress tracking
+- ✅ `cityService.ts` - Indian cities database service
+- ✅ `indian_cities_schema.sql` - Database schema with 100+ Indian cities
+- ✅ `profile_insert_policy.sql` - Missing RLS policy for profile creation
+- ✅ Enhanced `authStore.ts` - Profile creation with fallback logic

+**Database Enhancements**:
+- ✅ Cities table with Tier 1 (Mumbai, Delhi, Bangalore) to Tier 3 cities
+- ✅ Profile creation with proper validation and error handling
+- ✅ RLS policies for secure data access
+- ✅ Performance indexes for fast city search

+**Testing Completed**:
+- ✅ End-to-end onboarding flow testing
+- ✅ Indian cities search and selection
+- ✅ Profile creation and database storage
+- ✅ Error handling and recovery scenarios
+- ✅ Mobile responsiveness and accessibility
+- ✅ All validation and edge cases

+**Time Taken**: 3 days (as estimated)
+**Status**: ✅ **COMPLETE** - Fully functional with Indian cities integration

 ---

+## Story 2.3: Login Form Enhancements 🟢 DONE
+**What you can see**: Improved login experience with better error handling and loading states.

+**User Experience**:
+- As a returning user, I can log in with improved error messages
+- As a user, I see proper loading states during authentication
+- As a user, I get clear feedback when login fails or succeeds
+- As a user, authentication errors are user-friendly and actionable

+**What was completed**:
+- ✅ Enhanced login form with better error handling
+- ✅ Improved loading states and user feedback
+- ✅ Better error message transformation for user-friendly display
+- ✅ Fixed authentication timeout handling
+- ✅ Proper redirect flow after successful login
+- ✅ Fixed authentication state management issues

+**Files Modified**:
+- ✅ `Login.tsx` - Enhanced error handling and user experience
+- ✅ `authStore.ts` - Improved authentication flow and error handling
+- ✅ Fixed timeout handling and connection issues

+**Testing Completed**:
+- ✅ Login with valid credentials
+- ✅ Login with invalid credentials (proper error messages)
+- ✅ Network timeout handling
+- ✅ Loading state management
+- ✅ Redirect flow after login

+**Time Taken**: 1 day
+**Status**: ✅ **COMPLETE** - Login experience significantly improved

+---

-## Story 2.3: Password Reset Flow 🔵 READY
+## Story 2.4: Password Reset Flow 🔵 READY
 **What you'll see**: Users can reset their password if they forget it.

 **User Experience**: